filecoin-project/filecoin-docs/content/en/archive/apps-and-filecoin/index.md

 Files are referred to by the data they contain, not by fragile identifiers such as URLs.
 Files remain available no matter where they are hosted or who they are hosted by.
 When a file becomes popular, it can be quickly distributed by swarms of computers instead of relying on a central computer, which can become overloaded by network traffic.

 When multiple users store the same file (and choose to make the file public by not encrypting it), everyone who wants to download the file benefits from Filecoin keeping it available.
-No matter where a file is downloaded from, downloaders can verify that they have received the correct file and that it is intact.
+No matter where a file is downloaded from, users can verify that they have received the correct file and that it is intact.

 ### Content distribution network